 Depression and suicidality

 In controlled clinical intravenous and subcutaneous studies, psychiatric disorders (depression, suicidal ideation and behaviour including suicides) have been reported more frequently in patients receiving Benlysta (see section 4.8).
 Physicians should assess the risk of depression and suicide considering the patient's medical history and current psychiatric status before treatment with Benlysta and continue to monitor patients during treatment.
-Physicians should advise patients (and caregivers where appropriate) to contact their health care provider about new or worsening psychiatric symptoms.
-In patients who experience such symptoms, treatment discontinuation should be considered.
+Physicians must advise patients (and caregivers where appropriate) to contact their health care provider about new or worsening psychiatric symptoms.
+In patients who experience such symptoms, treatment discontinuation is to be considered.

 Progressive multifocal leukoencephalopathy

 Progressive multifocal leukoencephalopathy (PML) has been reported with Benlysta treatment for SLE.
-Physicians should be particularly alert to symptoms suggestive of PML that patients may not notice (e.g., cognitive, neurological or psychiatric symptoms or signs).
-Patients should be monitored for any of these new or worsening symptoms or signs, and if such symptoms/signs occur, referral to a neurologist and appropriate diagnostic measures for PML should be considered as clinically indicated.
+Physicians must be particularly alert to symptoms suggestive of PML that patients may not notice (e.g., cognitive, neurological or psychiatric symptoms or signs).
+Patients should be monitored for any of these new or worsening symptoms or signs, and if such symptoms/signs occur, referral to a neurologist and appropriate diagnostic measures for PML must be considered as clinically indicated.
 If PML is suspected, immunosuppressant therapy, including Benlysta, must be suspended until PML has been excluded.
 If PML is confirmed, immunosuppressant therapy, including belimumab, must be discontinued.

 Immunisation